WGLab/dragonstar2019/cnv/README.md

+## Detection of copy number variants from DNA microarrays

 1. Creaet a folder for this project, using the `mkdir -p ~/project/penncnv/` command.

 2. Our initial exercise will focus on examples included in the PennCNV package.